oroinc/documentation/user_guide/intro_nav_sidebar.rst

 In order to see the widget content:

-- Click the icon on a minimized bar
+- Click the icon on a minimized bar.

-- Click the triangular arrow next to the header on the expanded bar
+- Click the triangular arrow next to the header on the expanded bar.

 |